Hitham2496/Hitham2496.github.io/_pages/about.md

     <p>Durham Cathedral - taken by me across the Wear</p>

 subtitle: Ph.D.
-Candidate | Software Developer | Data Scientist
+Graduate | Software Developer | Data Scientist
 news: false
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

 I'm Hitham, a Ph.D.
-Candidate at the [IPPP](ippp.dur.ac.uk/), Durham University.
+Graduate at the [IPPP](ippp.dur.ac.uk/), Durham University.

 I am a talented **researcher** in theoretical particle physics, experienced in **test-driven software development**, techniques in **data science**, and **communicating** the results of my research to **diverse audiences**.